Preemergent herbicide

 Preemergent herbicides are a form of chemical weed control which prevent germinated weed seedlings from becoming established.

 In some areas of the world, they are used to prevent crabgrass from appearing in lawns.

-Preemergent herbicides are applied to lawns in the spring and fall, to prevent the germination of weed seeds.
+Preemergent herbicides are applied to lawns in the spring and autumn, to prevent the establishment of weed seeds.
 They will not affect any established plant.
 In the spring, they should be applied when air temperatures reach 65–70 °F for four consecutive days.
-In the fall, they should be applied when nighttime lows reach 55–60 °F for four consecutive nights.
+In the autumn, they should be applied when nighttime lows reach 55–60 °F for four consecutive nights.